American football rules: Defensive conversion

-Under college, NFL & USFL rules, if the defensive team gains possession and advances the ball the length of the field into the opposite end zone on the try play (via interception or a fumble recovery, or by blocking a kick and legally recovering the ball), they score two points.
+Under college, NFL & UFL rules, if the defensive team gains possession and advances the ball the length of the field into the opposite end zone on the try play (via interception or a fumble recovery, or by blocking a kick and legally recovering the ball), they score two points.
 This is officially recorded as a defensive conversion scored by the defense.
-The NCAA adopted this rule in 1988; the NFL added this in 2015; the USFL, 2022.
+The NCAA adopted this rule in 1988; the NFL added this in 2015; the UFL, 2024.